Haxe API documentation version 3.3.0 (git build development @ ce3adc9)

 An abstract type that represents any enum value.

 IntIterator is used for implementing interval iterations.

 A linked-list of elements.
-The list is composed of two-elements arrays that are chained together.
-It is optimized so that adding or removing an element does not imply copying the whole array content every time.
+The list is composed of element container objects that are chained together.
+It is optimized so that adding or removing an element does not imply copying the whole list content every time.

 Map allows key to value mapping for arbitrary value types, and many key types.

 The Reflect API is a way to manipulate values dynamically through an abstract interface in an untyped manner.
 Use with care.